seb86/MailPoet-WooCommerce-Add-on/readme.txt

 = Q3.
 Can my customers select which lists they wish to subscribe to? = A3.
 Yes they can.
 Simply set the "Multi-Subscription" option to "Yes".
 Then on the "Available Lists" select the lists your customers can select from.

 = Q4.
-Will this extension work with MailPoet 3.0? =
+Will this extension work with MailPoet 3? =
 A4.
-Once MailPoet 3.0 is available we will provide support in this extension to make sure they are compatible.
+No. If you are using MailPoet 3 then you will need to <a href="https://sebastiendumont.com/product-category/mailpoet/">upgrade to MailPoet Checkout Subscription for WooCommerce</a>.

+= Q5.
+Will my settings be carried over to the updated integration if I upgrade? = A5.
+Yes they will.

 == Changelog ==

+= v4.0.0 - 24/11/2017 =
+* Refactored to be more secure and stable.
+* Tested with WooCommerce v3.
+* Tested with WordPress v4.9.

 = v3.0.2 - 10/11/2015 =
 * Added another check if logged in user is subscribed for function - on_process_order().
 This fixes an issue when a returning customer who is already subscribed places another order.